whosonfirst/go-whosonfirst-spatial-www/README.md

 To build binary versions of these tools run the `cli` Makefile target.
 For example:

+_If you're reading this, some of the documentation below is out of date.
+It too will be updated shortly._

 ```
 $> make cli
 go build -mod vendor -o bin/server cmd/server/main.go